 Friday, January 10, 2025

-About 1830 the boat was making strange sounds from the hull.
+About 1830, the boat began emitting strange sounds from its hull.
 The anchor rode was wrapped around the keel.
-Winds and current rotated the boat in 22 feet of water.
+Winds and currents rotated the ship in 22 feet of water.

-We were able to spin the boat around to untangle it but it caught again and again.
-Eventually we were taking up the slack, the 8 plait line broke.
+We managed to spin the boat around to untangle it, but it kept getting caught.
+Eventually, we were taking up the slack, and the 8-plait line broke.
 Possible explanation later.

-Explanation -I figured the only way the line could have broken was it fell off the bow roller and got caught on a sharp edge.
-I was aware of this possibility but the person at the windlass was not familar.
+Explanation - I figured the only way the line could have broken was if it fell off the bow roller and got caught on a sharp edge.
+I was aware of this possibility, but the person at the windlass was not familiar.

-She was very novice that when I was swapping the anchor, she was driving the boat while the transmission was in neutral and she eventually asked for permission to put it in forward.
+She was very new to the process.
+When I was swapping the anchor, she was driving the boat while the transmission was in neutral, and she eventually asked for permission to put it in forward.

-In the spirit of Richard Lariviere, I was responsible for letting a crew doing what she was not competent to do.
-I might have been better off resolving the issue single-handed.
+In the spirit of Richard Lariviere, I was responsible for letting a crew do what she was not competent to do.
+I might have been better off resolving the issue single-handedly.

 Friday night was rock and roll.

-Bulkhead was sqeaking.
-Chatted on Mirage Facebook group and Maurice Gagnon.
+The bulkhead was squeaking.
+Chatted on the Mirage Facebook group and with Maurice Gagnon.
 Filed an accident report with Aviva on Saturday

-Saturday was Natalia’s 55th birthday.
-Had the Bahamas rum cake.
+Saturday was Natalia's 55th birthday.
+On hand, we had the Bahamas rum cake we purchased in Nassau.

-Tried snagging with the dinghy anchor and lost the dinghy anchor - seemed to be a faulty bowline
+I tried snagging with the dinghy anchor, but it slipped - it seemed to be a faulty bowline.

-Tried using a fishing line to hook it but that didn’t work.
+I tried using a fishing line to hook it, but that didn't work.

-A nearby boat with an Israeli couple had a Hookah Dive System, Battery Powered Portable Dive Compressor for Tankless Diving but I could not dive that deep.
-Mostly anxiety and I did not compensate enough and popped my ears.
-Claire, a free diver coached me through Vasalva which helped me to recover the next morning.
+A nearby boat with an Israeli couple had a Hookah Dive System, a battery-powered portable dive compressor for Tankless Diving, but I couldn't dive that deep.
+Mostly anxiety, and I did not compensate enough and popped my ears.
+Claire, a free diver, coached me through the Valsalva maneuver, which helped me recover the next morning.

 The Israeli couple tried to fish the chain using their anchor by dragging it on the seabed.
-Caught it a couple times but eventually dropped before retrieving it.
+I caught it a couple of times, but eventually dropped it before retrieving it.

-Eventually we found some lobster fisherman who easily dived and recovered the anchor and rode.
+Eventually, we found some lobster fishermen who easily dived and recovered the anchor and rode.
 There was 50 feet of chain and only 30 feet of line.

 Thursday, January 9, 2025